sean28/sean28.github.io/index.md

 <div style="text-align: justify"> <br> </div>

 ### 3.4 Online chemical structure drawing and editing tool
-<div style="text-align: justify">ChemDraw JS is a chemical structure drawing and editing tool designed to help you create high-quality chemical drawings.
-ChemDraw JS consists of a drawing toolbar and document window.
-The document window lets you draw and edit chemical structures using the various drawing tools available in the ChemDraw JS toolbar.
-This section introduces the ChemDraw JS user interface and ChemDraw JS toolbar.</div>
+<div style="text-align: justify">This online molecule editor provides a lightweight, browser-based alternative to ChemDraw for drawing and editing chemical structures.
+Powered by PubChem Sketcher (NIH), it allows users to build molecules, visualize structures, and export them in formats such as SMILES, InChI, or PNG images.</div>
 <div style="text-align: justify"> <br> </div>
 <div style="text-align: justify">Click <a href="https://chemdrawdirect.perkinelmer.cloud/js/sample/index.html#">here</a> to jump to this tool.</div>